luqman64/ms-bank-be/README.md

 # Bank App

 Application developed by Luqman Nul Hakim as part of the Maybank technical assessment.
+This application uses the MVC design pattern as I'm quite experience with it and it allows for faster and more structured development.

 ### Features
 - Update description field.